The Child’s Best Interests

 How Does the Court Determine Joint Custody Arrangements?

-The court may consider the parents’ wishes when determining parental responsibility or parenting time, but the child’s welfare is the first guiding principle.
-Some areas of parental responsibility may be assigned exclusively to one of you in areas in which you are unlikely to agree in the future and according to the best interests of the child.
+The court may consider the parent’s wishes when determining parental responsibility or parenting time, but the child’s welfare is the first guiding principle.
+Some areas of parental responsibility may be assigned exclusively to one of you in areas in which you are unlikely to agree and according to the child’s best interests.

 When determining joint custody arrangements, the court will consider the following: